The Pussycat Dolls: Solo careers

 After the group's initial disbandment in 2010, all members continued on their solo projects.
 Carmit Bachar would join musician Sammy Jay to become electronic music duo LadyStation, releasing the extended play Voices in 2015.
 She would later release her first solo single in 2017, "It's Time".
 In 2010, Kimberly Wyatt joined a musical duo called Her Majesty & the Wolves and released their debut album on July 11, 2011.
 That same year, she was featured on the Aggro Santos song "Candy" which became a UK top five hit.
 In June 2011, Melody Thornton announced plans to have her debut studio album released sometime in 2012.
-On March 15, 2012, she released her first mixtape, "P.O.Y.B.L", and contains ten tracks of five remakes and four originals all written by Thornton.
-On June 3, 2011, Jessica Sutta announced that she had signed to Hollywood Records and her first single, "Show Me", peaked at number one on the Hot Dance Club Songs in the United States.
+On March 15, 2012, she released her first mixtape, "P.O.Y.B.L", which includes five covers and four original songs written by Thornton.
+On June 3, 2011, Jessica Sutta announced that she had signed to Hollywood Records, and her first single, "Show Me", peaked at number one on the Hot Dance Club Songs in the United States.
 However, her planned debut studio album Sutta Pop was shelved and she later left the label.
 Using the name J Sutta, she released the mixtape Feline Resurrection in 2016.
 Later, she released her debut studio album I Say Yes on March 3, 2017.
 On November 7, 2012, it was confirmed that Ashley Roberts would compete in the twelfth series of the British reality show I'm a Celebrity...Get Me Out of Here! airing on ITV.
-In January 2013, Roberts became a member of the ice panel for the final two series of British skating show, Dancing on Ice on ITV.
-In June 2014, Roberts announced her debut album, titled Butterfly Effect, would be released on September 1, 2014.
+In January 2013, Roberts became a member of the ice panel for the final two series of British skating show Dancing on Ice on ITV.
+In June 2014, Roberts announced that her debut album, titled Butterfly Effect, would be released on September 1, 2014.